Policies and Procedures

 Children will be made aware of the effects of their behaviour on others and methods of discussion and distraction shall be used when confronting behaviour issues.
 No undue stress shall be placed on the child in terms of humiliation, segregation or any form of physical punishment.
 Incident sheets will be used to record any incident where handling or physical intervention is needed.
 Sheets will be kept on file and copies and made available to parents.

-If a child’s behaviour is concerning Energy Kidz staff, the Manager the following steps will be taken:
+If a child’s behaviour is concerning Energy Kidz colleagues, the following steps will be taken:

 - The child will be given a verbal warning and explanation about why their behaviour is unacceptable

 - If this does not resolve the matter then the parent will be informed

 - If the unacceptable behaviour continues the colleagues will monitor and record the incidents and keep the parents informed

 - If there is no improvement then a meeting will be called between the parents, manager and Local Area Manager.

 - At the meeting a strategy will be agreed with SMART objectives and review dates set

 - In the unlikely event that the behaviour does not improve Energy Kidz reserve the right to exclude the child from the club on a temporary or permanent basis.

 - Abuse, both verbal and/or physical, against a member of colleagues or another child will not be tolerated and may lead to immediate exclusion.

 If at any time a child’s behaviour is extremely anti-social then temporary or permanent exclusion may be implemented immediately.